belyaevvo/ClickHouseConnector/README.md

 Create a [Documents]\Power BI Desktop\Custom Connectors directory.

-Download ClickHouseConnector.mez and place it in that directory.
+Download ClickHouseConnector.mez from https://github.com/belyaevvo/ClickHouseConnector/releases and place it in that directory.

 Open Power BI Desktop and enable loading unsigned connectors (File > Options and settings > Options > Security > Data Extensions > Allow any extension to load without warning or validation)